Saving Lady Margaret.

 “Eight gold coins each.
 It's a lot more than the others are getting so keep it to yourself.
 Four now and four when the job is done.
 We should be back here in no more than two to three weeks.”

 “I’m in,” Morgan said.

 “And me,” Baldwin said.
 “So are you the captain of this boat?”

 “No, and it’s a ship, not a boat.
-The captain’s in the main cabin.
-I just hire the ship when I need it.”
+The Captain’s in the main cabin.
+I just hire the guest room in the ship when I need it.”
 The Duke poured some wine into three goblets.
 “Let’s drink to our success.”

 * * * * *

 The ship arrived at Blouton two days later.
 The Duke and his men marched twenty miles to a large residence where the rest of his troops were camped in the grounds.